heronsilva/heronsilva/README.md

 ### About Me

-I'm currently working at [Vizir](https://vizir.com.br) as a Full Stack Developer.
+I'm currently working as a Software Engineer.

-Recently, I have become interested in Software Design, TypeScript and some more Linux stuff.

 ### Github Stats